pragashithreesixty/rampup-tasks/README.md

 ## Expectations

-Follow RESTful routes
+1. Follow RESTful routes
-Follow TDD
+2. Follow TDD
-Use EF core ORM
+3. Use EF core ORM
+4. Commit your code to github repo of your own
+5. Try to follow standards as much as possible